-Many people don't realize this, but the Everglades ecosystem reaches from Shingle Creek to Lake Okeechobee to the southern most part of Florida.
+You may not know, but the Everglades ecosystem reaches from Shingle Creek to Lake Okeechobee to the southernmost part of Florida.
 At one time, the Everglades ecosystem covered 11 million acres!
 Today, its size is only slightly over 2 million acres.
 This is due to land conservation and drainage projects impacting the wetlands.
-Here at Wild Florida, we do everything we can to take care of this Florida treasure, and there are ways you can help, too!
+At Wild Florida, we are passionate about showing off all the Everglades has to offer to our guests during our Orlando area airboat tours.

 In Florida, the Everglades is the primary source of drinking water for more than 7 million Americans (that’s more than a third of Florida’s population!)
 It’s also home to over 60 endangered species, such as the Florida panther, American crocodile, and snail kite.
-Below, we’re sharing 5 things you need to know on how to preserve the natural beauty of the Everglades, because it's important we all do our part.
+The power of conservation can ensure we’re all doing our part in protecting the Everglades for years to come.

 Embrace Responsible Tourism

 As a visitor to the area, there are a few things you can do when exploring the Everglades at Wild Florida.